-- Police are Useless: After Paul & co. are attacked by the known madman who the county hired as caretaker of the house, the lieutenant actually tells them it's their fault for trespassing on the abandoned property that nobody was using!
+- Police Are Useless: After Paul & co. are attacked by the known madman the county hired as caretaker of the house, the lieutenant actually tells them it's their fault for trespassing on the abandoned property that nobody was using!

 - Single Tear: Rolls down on Henrietta's cheek when she listens to her parents' death in the basement.

-- Tears of Blood: A vision of Henrietta shedding bloody tears appears on camper's television.
+- Tears of Blood: A vision of Henrietta shedding bloody tears appears on the camper's television.